When I read that Science and

 in defence of the scientists involved in this nightmare.

-scientific publications are now akin to advertisements.
-It
+scientific publications are now akin to advertisements (and scientists

-becomes the more essential that scientists react and try to comply
+the more essential that scientists react and try to comply with

 process of construction, the

 We should all have remembered the paper published

 by Frank Westheimer in 1987, aptly entitled: "Why

 in the very same journal, Science: 235: 1173–1178, where he explained